piotrek1555/Azure-Fundamentals-Workshops/Instructions/Create-a-basic-virtual-machine.md

     | Subscription        | **select your subscription** |
     | Resource group name | **az-fun-vm-rg**             |

-   > At the top of the page here, you can see that there are additional sections for disk, networking, management and so on.
-These sections gives You the ability to create more custom configurations, such as adding additional disks or adding the virtual machine to an existing virtual network or even creating more granular network security rules.
+    > At the top of the page, you can see that there are additional sections for `Disk`, `Networking`, `Management` and so on.
+These sections gives you the ability to create more custom configurations, such as adding additional disks or adding the virtual machine to an existing virtual network, and so on.

-   >In this demo we're going to focus on the elements to create a basic virtual machine
+    > But in this demo we're going to focus on the elements to create a basic virtual machine

-    - the next section that we will define is `Instance details`
+    The next section that we will define is `Instance details`

     ##### Instance details
     ![instance-details](/assets/instance-details.PNG)

     Here you will give the virtual machine a `name` and pick a `region` that you want to deploy the virtual machine in.

     **You can use the following values:**
     | Settings             | Values                   |
     | -------------------- | ------------------------ |